tobsdb/tobsdb/docs/clients/overview.md

 When connecting, the client needs to send some data to the server, all of which can be included in the url as query params.

-- `db`: the name of the database to use on the tobsdb server (the database will be created if it did not previously exist)
+- `db`: the name of the database to use on the TobsDB server (the database will be created if it did not previously exist)
 - `schema`: The content of the `schema.tdb` file.
 - `username`: The username to use when connecting to the server.
 - `password`: The password to use when connecting to the server.